 - a.
 Principal Contractors will ensure the continual review and improvement of the E&SMS.
-This will generally occur in response to: - i.
-Issues raised during environmental surveillance and monitoring; - ii.
-Expanded scope of works; - iii.
-Environmental incidents; and - iv.
-Environmental non-conformances. - b.
+This will generally occur in response to: - Issues raised during environmental monitoring, inspections and audits. - Significant environmental incidents. - Environmental non-conformances. - b.
 A formal review of the E&SMS by the Principal Contractor's Senior Management Team will also occur on an annual basis, as a minimum.
-This review shall generate actions for the continual improvement of the E&SMS and supporting management plans.
+This review will generate actions for the continual improvement of the E&SMS and supporting management plans.